 Here’s my DGI portfolio.
 Do note that while I beat the index now, I have underperformed before.
-Crazy enough, that’s what I aim to do.
-My goal is to have a SWAN portfolio, a sleep well at night portfolio.
+Crazily enough, that’s what I aim to do.
+My goal is to have a SWAN portfolio, sleep well at night portfolio.
 This often means that I go for boring and unsexy securities with far less growth potential than firms such as Netflix and Amazon.
 This normally means that in bull markets, I underperform.

-Also keep in mind that I have a very firm focus on generating dividend income.
+Also, keep in mind that I have a very firm focus on generating dividend income.

 My income does not change when prices fluctuate.
 That’s another positive thing about being a dividend investor.
 It’s easier to stay calm and safe in bear markets.

-Stockles vs NASDAQ 3 months
+Stockles vs NASDAQ in 3 Months

-Stockles vs NASDAQ 6 months
+Stockles vs NASDAQ in 6 Months

-So, instead of panicking like the news wanted me to do, I wrote a buying list.
+Instead of panicking like the news wanted me to do, I wrote a buying list.